edumeet/edumeet/README.md

 $ cd server
 $ npm start
 ```
 * Note: Do not run the server as root.
-If you need to use port 80/443 make a iptables-mapping for that or use systemd configuration for that (see futher down this doc).
+If you need to use port 80/443 make a iptables-mapping for that or use systemd configuration for that (see further down this doc).
 * Test your service in a webRTC enabled browser: `https://yourDomainOrIPAdress:3443/roomname`

 ## Deploy it in a server